Don’t risk losing your Medicaid benefits

 - Return renewal packets or requests for information as soon as possible.

-Based on new federal law, continuous Medicaid coverage will end on March 31, 2023.
+Based on new federal law, continuous Medicaid coverage ended on March 31, 2023.
 HHSC will reach out to you when it’s time to renew your coverage.
 It is important for you to respond to any renewals or information requests from HHSC to ensure you keep your coverage if you are still eligible.

 You should be on the lookout for notices from HHSC.
 These notices are mailed in a yellow envelope that says Action Required in red.
 Yellow Envelope (PDF): This is an image of the yellow envelope that recipients will receive via mail to update their contact information, complete their renewal or submit other information.